 So many things, you guys, so many things.

-But, this time I made pasta.
+But, this time I decided to go wild and make a Spring Pea Pasta with Prosciutto and Burrata Cheese.
 I rarely make pasta these days because I have been all about salads and tacos and things, but these peas were screaming for some buttery noodles.

 And when peas ask for butter and noodles, you oblige.
 Pile on some thinly sliced prosciutto, creamy, delicious, amazing burrata cheese and lots of fresh herbs and, well, those peas?